Who is this Jay Manning guy anyway?

 I’d already been into personal success and psychology for years, but this time I looked at everything in terms of how it could help me to stop watching porn.
 And this time I got some very powerful answers.

 I began discovering more and more strategies for overcoming porn addiction.
-As I went, I collected them together into a logical process I could put into action.

 This included everything from the core fundamentals and the root causes of my addiction . . . to my inner game and mindset . . . to my views and relationship with porn . . . to a thorough plan for stopping my porn addiction . . . to ongoing practical strategies in my everyday life.